Towards optimal doubly robust estimation of heterogeneous causal effects: DR-Learner

 \subsection{Construction \& Analysis}

 The algorithm below describes our proposed construction of the DR-Learner. \\

 Figure \ref{fig:drlearner} gives a schematic illustrating the DR-Learner construction. \\

-\begin{remark} The double sample splitting in Algorithm \ref{alg:drlearner} (with $\widehat\pi$ and $\widehat\mu_a$ fit on separate samples) is similar to that used by \citet{newey2018cross}, though there it is used with undersmoothing to reduce bias.
-Here we only use it to obtain a convenient product of mean squared errors, and do not require any undersmoothing.
-In Section \ref{sec:lprlearner}, however, double sample splitting is used in the same spirit as \citet{newey2018cross}. \\ \end{remark}
+\begin{remark} The DR-Learner approach is motivated by the fact that \eqref{eq:pseudo} is the (uncentered) efficient influence function for the ATE \citep{robins1995semiparametric, hahn1998role}; this drives many of its favorable properties.
+The intuition is that, to efficiently estimate the ATE, the standard doubly robust estimator \emph{averages} the pseudo-outcome $\widehat\varphi$, so to estimate the CATE the DR-Learner \emph{regresses} $\widehat\varphi$ on covariates.
+For a review of influence functions and semiparametric theory we refer to \citet{van2003unified}, \citet{tsiatis2006semiparametric}, and \citet{kennedy2022semiparametric}. \\ \end{remark}

-Next we present the main result of this section, which gives error bounds for the DR-Learner procedure for any arbitrary first- and second-stage estimators, as long as the latter obey the mild stability conditions of Theorem \ref{thm:oracle}. \\
+Next we present the main result of this section, which gives error bounds for the DR-Learner procedure (relative to an oracle) for arbitrary first-stage estimators, as long as the second-stage estimator is stable in the sense of Definition \ref{def:stability}. \\